Peter Dickinson (musician): Music

-The core of Dickinson's output is the set of three concertos, for organ, piano and violin.
+Dickinson composed three concertos, for organ, piano and violin.
 The Organ Concerto was written for the 1971 Three Choirs Festival.
 The Piano Concerto (dedicated to the soloist Howard Shelley) was commissioned by the Cheltenham Festival and first performed on July 22, 1984, at Cheltenham Town Hall, with the Philharmonia Orchestra conducted by Edward Downes.
-The Violin Concerto was commissioned by the BBC and first performed and broadcast on 27 March 1987 by the BBC Philhamonic Orchestra, soloist Ernst Kovacic, conducted by Bryden Thomson.
+The Violin Concerto was commissioned by the BBC and first performed and broadcast on 27 March 1987 by the BBC Philharmonic Orchestra, soloist Ernst Kovacic, conducted by Bryden Thomson.
 It was recorded for the first time by the BBC in 2014 to mark the composer's 80th birthday by Chloe Hanslip with the BBC National Orchestra of Wales conducted by Clark Rundell.
 All three are concentrated works, in single movement form and (like much of Dickinson's music) all three have connections with popular music.
 The Organ Concerto includes a blues song, there's a rag in the Piano Concerto, and the Violin Concerto's opening theme combines Beethoven with a waltz and a 1930s popular song.

 His instrumental compositions are for a great variety of musical ensembles, from full orchestra to a single instrument, and there are many keyboard works.
 He has also composed many songs for solo voice and pieces for various choral ensembles.
 His modern works for historical instruments are notable.
 He has composed for better-known historical instruments such as recorder and harpsichord, as well as for less-familiar ones, such as the clavichord and baryton.
 In contrast to the use of these instruments, he has also added electronic sounds to some works.

 Writing

-As a prolific writer, he has often shown his varied interests in American music.
+A prolific writer, he had often shown his varied interests in American music.
 He wrote a series of articles on improvisation in 1964, and more recently has discussed postmodernism, coining the term 'style modulation' to describe the weaving together of serious and popular or past and present music.
 The term can be applied to his own music, which adds a mix of ragtime, jazz, serial music, and even electronic playback to more traditional types of instrumental musical forms.